Loading lesson…

 The big idea: Pro Search is your synthesis weapon.
 Don't waste it on lookups, and don't avoid it on real research.

-What is the core idea behind "Pro Search vs Default: When To Spend The Compute"?
+What is the main idea of "Pro Search vs Default: When To Spend The Compute"?

-Which best describes the scope of "Pro Search vs Default: When To Spend The Compute"?
+Which action would help you apply "Pro Search vs Default: When To Spend The Compute" responsibly?